AlaSQL/alasql/README.md

 var res = alasql('SELECT a, COUNT(*) AS b FROM ?
 GROUP BY a',[data]);
 console.log(res);
 ```
-See more ideas of creative datamanipulation [in the wiki](https://github.com/agershun/alasql/wiki/Getting-started)
+See more ideas for creative data manipulation [in the wiki](https://github.com/agershun/alasql/wiki/Getting-started)